 Figure 1: The basins within the CHNEP area.

 The original CCHMN SOPs were developed by the CHNEP with assistance from many partners from throughout the study area.
-CCHMN SOP Updates are made to incorporate changes to the program, field monitoring, lab sampling, that have occurred since the monitoring program was initiated in 2004 and updated in 2015, 2017, and 2019.
+CCHMN SOP Updates are made to incorporate changes to the program, field monitoring, lab sampling, or data collection/entry protocols that have occurred since the monitoring program was initiated in 2004 and updated in 2015, 2017, 2019, and 2023.
 This document also reflects feedback from partners that is received at the CCHMN annual meetings.
 The CCHMN SOPs ensure continued reliable, consistent, technically sound water quality data collection throughout the estuarine regions of the CHNEP study area.
 The basins within the CHNEP area are shown in Figure 1.

 The water quality data provided by the CCHMN is an essential component of many water quality assessments and resource management decisions throughout the CHNEP estuarine and tidal waters.
 The data is critical for linking development of water quality criteria with evaluation and assessment of waterbodies to determine if they are meeting regulatory requirements (Figure 2).